maxnus/btensor/docs/source/quickstart.rst

     If parent or derived basis are non-orthogonal, their transformation matrix will not generally be a rotation matrix in the mathematical sense (orthogonal matrix with determinant 1).

 Often, we are dealing with derived bases which derive from their parent basis in a simpler way.
-For example, we might be interested in the derived basis defined by the first 2 out of 5 basis vectors of its parent basis.
+For example, we might be interested in the derived basis defined by the first two out of four basis vectors of its parent basis.
 While this transformation can be represented in terms of the matrix

 .. math::